Frequently Asked Questions

 What are your hours?

-The Louisiana Research Collection (LaRC) is open Monday through Friday 10-5.
+The Louisiana Research Collection (LaRC) is part of Tulane University Special Collections (TUSC).
+TUSC is open Monday through Friday 10-5.
 For holidays and other closures, please see our hours webpage.

 Do I need to make an appointment?

-We pride ourselves on being a working research library and archives; therefore, no appointment is necessary.
-However, letting us know of your arrival in advance may be helpful if you are visiting from out of town, are working under time restraints, or have specialized research needs.
+No appointment is necessary.
+However, letting us know of your arrival in advance is strongly suggested to ensure we have the materials you wish to see available, particularly if you are visiting from out of town, are working under time restraints, or have specialized research needs.

 Where are you located?

-The Louisiana Research Collection (LaRC) is located in Room 202 Jones Hall on the uptown campus of Tulane University (6801 Freret Street).
+The Louisiana Research Collection (LaRC), part of Tulane University Special Collections, is located in Room 202 Jones Hall on the uptown campus of Tulane University (6801 Freret Street).
 Jones Hall is immediately across the street from Howard-Tilton Memorial Library, Tulane's main research library, and next door to the Avron B. Fogelman Arena in the Devlin Fieldhouse.
 A map, directions, parking, and lodging information can be found here.

 Can I check books out?

-None of the Louisiana Research Collection's holdings circulate (check out); they can only be used in our reading room.
+None of our holdings circulate (check out); they can only be used in our reading room.
 If you plan to return within a day or two, please let us know and we can hold your materials for your next visit.